 And once you do set foot on foreign soil?
 You still don’t have to lift a finger.
 Our Shore Things are guided land experiences led by local experts, which allow you to explore another country with peace of mind.
 Whether it's ATVing through the Mexican jungle or swimming with stingrays in the Bahamas, you’ll be picked up near the dock, brought to your Shore Thing, and conveniently dropped off back at the ship.
 No trains, taxis, or rental cars necessary.

-Be in the 50% with a passport
+Be in the 50% of people with a passport

-The best part of traveling internationally by boat?
+The best part of traveling internationally by sea?
 Skipping airport passport control.
 That’s right.
 No answering a barrage of “why are you in my country?” questions from a surly customs agent.
 That doesn’t mean, however, that you won’t need a passport.
 Whenever you travel to another country – whether by cruise, plane, or hot air balloon – you’ll need a passport.
 We ask our Sailors to have a valid passport with an expiration date at least six months after the voyage.
 We even recommend this for cruises that don’t leave your home country, just in case of (highly unlikely) emergency evacuation.

 The good news?
-You don’t have to bring it with you when you leave the boat.
+You don’t have to bring it with you when you leave the ship.
 This isn’t like a self-guided jaunt through Europe, where you’re constantly touching your back pocket to make sure a thief hasn’t lifted your passport.
 We’ve already navigated the immigration red tape, so you don’t have to.
 Just leave your passport safely in your cabin, disembark, head to your Shore Thing, and don’t worry about anything except having an absolute blast.
 We do recommend bringing an ID – a driver’s license or citizenship card – just so you have a form of identification while ashore.

 Just because cruising is straightforward, it doesn’t mean you won’t have questions – especially if you’re a first timer.
 As huge fans of asking stupid questions, we assure you that all cruising questions are valid.
-That’s why we’ve compiled a FAQ list that’s particularly helpful for first timers who want info on everything under the sun – from a rundown of our included amenities to how to book a tattoo appointment.
+That’s why we’ve compiled a FAQ list that’s particularly helpful for first time cruisers who want info on everything under the sun – from a rundown of our included amenities to how to book a tattoo appointment.